Radio and Telly

 What's on offer?

-Note that, due to technical limitations, Top Up TV's extra content comes in the form of 'programmes', not 'channels'.
-In the early days of Top Up TV, the service offered 11 extra TV channels, but because of various changes, Top Up TV no longer have enough space on the transmission system to broadcast whole channels... just a selection of TV programmes.
-Over the course of a week, you'll get up to 100 hours of programmes from a variety of different channels, that are downloaded automatically to your set-top box.
+Top Up TV’s extra content came in the form of ‘programmes’, not ‘channels’.
+Before the service closed, there was still a small amount of ‘live’ content from GOLD and ESPN – most of what was on offer was on-demand TV programmes.
+Sky Sports 1 and 2 joined the Top Up TV lineup in August 2010.
+Over the course of a week, you’d get up to 120 hours of programmes from a variety of different channels, that were downloaded automatically to your set-top box.

-This selection of programmes comes from the following channels:
+The selection of programmes came from the following channels:

 • Crime & Investigation